 I admit that I still buy sauces, gotta be honest right?
 But sometimes, I want to make something and just don’t have a store run in me, can I hear an “AMEN?!”
 When that happens, I create my own, like this tasty teriyaki recipe.

-Here in Colorado we have a healthy and delicious fast(ish) food restaurant called Tokyo Joe’s; with a large variety from sushi, poke bowls to make your own bowls, all made with fresh, healthy ingredients.
+Here in Colorado, we have a healthy and delicious fast(ish) food restaurant called Tokyo Joe’s, with a large variety from sushi and poke bowls to make-your-own bowls, all made with fresh, healthy ingredients.

-I am pretty sure you will love making your own homemade teriyaki sauce, with that perfect savory-salty-sweet flavor!
+I am sure you will love making your homemade teriyaki sauce with that perfect savory-salty-sweet flavor!

-I went to a Denver Blogger’s Club event graciously sponsored by Tokyo Joe’s Cherry Creek and asked our host what she recommended for this momma who doesn’t eat out very often.
+I went to a Denver Blogger’s Club event graciously sponsored by Tokyo Joe’s Cherry Creek and asked our host what she recommended for this momma who rarely eats out.

 She recommended the (above) mahi-mahi teriyaki bowl with brown rice and steamed broccoli and it was DEE-LICIOUS!
 Vibrant, healthy, filling, flavorful and so satisfying!
 Well I just had to try and recreate the darn thing!
 But first, I had to recreate the sauce, so let’s get to it!